|🌵📈||PHX Business Journal|

 we made this site.
 We're connecting the dots, showing you new possibilities.

-SSL, DNS... all the normal GoDaddy services.
+Forwarding, SSL, DNS... all the normal GoDaddy services, that all works.
 This site comes to you from a VM somewhere deep within a GoDaddy datacenter.

 Email is a little sketchy -- not because the services don't work,